misterunix/sandpiles/README.md

 ** looping is to slow **

-## Changing grid depth to uint8 and loop at 128 per loop
+## Changing grid depth to uint8 and 128 grains per loop

 - 2048 1<<11
   - Time 1.042953439s